 The Directing Council consisted of nine elected members who served three-year terms.
 Each member had one vote.
 The County Superintendent and the Director were ex-officio members.
 The Superintendent served as chairperson and cast the deciding vote in case of a tie.
 The Council met monthly to develop policies and procedures.
 The Council also selected the Director.

 In the 1970 amendment, the Governing Assembly and Directing Council were replaced by the Directing Council.
-By that date, the number of member districts had been greatly reduced from thirty-six to eighteen through consolidation of school districts in the county.
-Each of the eighteen member districts had one representative, either the superintendent or an appointed representative.
+Over the years, the number of member districts had been greatly reduced from thirty-six to sixteen through consolidation of school districts in the county.
+Each of the sixteen member districts had one representative, either the superintendent or an appointed representative.
 The County Superintendent was the chairperson, and ex-officio member who cast the deciding vote in case of ties.
 The Director was an ex-officio member without a vote.
 Voting was weighed in the same manner as found in the former General Assembly.
 The Council continued to meet monthly.
 Powers and duties included making recommendations to the Regional Superintendent relative to the development of policies and procedures and to selection of the Director.

 In 1983, the Board of Control replaced the Directing Council.
 This structure continues to the present time.
 Each member and the Regional Superintendent were entitled to one representative.
 Weighted voting is now based on the number of special education students served by SEAPCO programs as reported on the October tuition billing.
 The Regional Superintendent is given the same number of votes as the district with the least number of votes.
 The chairperson, vice-chairperson, and secretary were then elected annually from the membership.